-2. SUBTERRANEAN PARTS Roots appear first from the germinating seed and are known as the PRIMARY ROOTS.
-Primary roots can branch and provide seedlings with water and mineral nutrients in the first stage of growth.
-They are then replaced with secondary roots which can be very numerous, which helps retain soil particles to prevent erosion.
-SECONDARY OR ADVENTITIOUS ROOTS are those that developed from the nodes of tillers or creeping stems.
-B. REPRODUCTIVE ORGANS The Floral Organs are MODIFIED SHOOTS, consisting of STAMENS and PISTILS.
-The floral organs are called inflorescence.
+2. SUBTERRANEAN PARTS

+- Roots appear 1st from the germinating seed known as the PRIMARY ROOTS. - Can branch and provide seedlings with water & mineral nutrients in the 1st stage of growth. - Replace with secondary roots which can be very numerous, helps retain soil particles to prevent erosion. - SECONDARY OR ADVENTITIOUS ROOTS are those that developed from the nodes of tillers or creeping stems.

+B. REPRODUCTIVE ORGANS

+The Floral Organs are MODIFIED SHOOTS, consisting of STAMENS and PISTILS.

 INFLORESCENCE: The flowers or inflorescences may be terminal, or axillary.
 The basic unit of the inflorescence is the SPIKELET, which consists of flowers usually occurring in groups or clusters.

 SPIKELET: A typical spikelet consists of an axis (rachilla), two glumes and one to many florets.
 The perfectly developed floret has a lemma and a palea (lower and upper bracts, respectively) which enclose the flower.
 The structure of the lamina is such that it provides protection for the seeds and perhaps means of dispersal.
 The palea is shorter than the lemma and thinner.

 Inflorescence types are classified as:

-1. SPIKE: the spikelets are sessile (without stalks) or nearly so, on an UNBRANCHED axis (rachis) eg. Lolium, Triticum, Secale, Hordeum, Agropyron or be ONE-SIDED eg. Ctenium elegans or DIGITATE (finger like) as in Chloris and Cynodon Spp. or RACEMOSE on a central axis as in Dactyloctenium and Leptochloa spp.
-2. RACEME: spikelets have pedicels along the axis, eg. Digitaria, Paspalum and Brachiaria spp.
+- 1.SPIKE: the spikelets are sessile (without stalks) or nearly so, on an UNBRANCHED axis (rachis) eg. Lolium, Triticum, Secale, Hordeum, Agropyron or be ONE-SIDED eg. Ctenium elegans or DIGITATE (finger like) as in Chloris and Cynodon Spp. or RACEMOSE on a central axis as in Dactyloctenium and Leptochloa spp. - 2.
+RACEME: spikelets have pedicels along the axis, eg. Digitaria, Paspalum and Brachiaria spp.
 Racemes are more frequent than spikes.

 3. PANICLE: spikelets have short stalks on a branched inflorescence with a central axis and a number of side branches.
-The panicle may be open and loose (Panicum maximum), contracted (Sporobolus and Sorghum spp.) or spike-like and dense (Cenchrus ciliaris and Setaria anceps) or 'false-spike' when the branches of spike-like panicle are concealed by the spikelets (Pennisetum purpureum).
+The panicle may be open and loose (Panicum maximum), contracted (Sporobolus and Sorghum spp.) or spike-like and dense (Cenchrus ciliaris and Setaria anceps) or 'false-spike' when the branches of spikelike panicle are concealed by the spikelets (Pennisetum purpureum).